macgirl212/macgirl212/README.md

 - 💬 Ask me about **React and D3.
 I could help you with that.**

-- 🖊 Next on my to-do list are **Angular, Python, React Native, and Redis.**
+- 🖊 Next on my to-do list are **Angular, PHP, Python, React Native, and Redis.**

 - ⚡ Fun fact: **I speak Spanish también.**